lexcomber/GWAcc/README.md

 This paper will be submitted to IJRS.

 ## Code
 To run the analysis in this paper you should download the the R script `gw_acc.R`, the data file (`validation_data.csv`) and install the packages.
 Package and other info is below.
 The data files and supporting scripts will need will need to be locally available .
-The code recreates the results as the same sequence in the paper.
+The code recreates the results in the same sequence as in the paper.

 If you have any problems with data / code / versions etc please contact Lex Comber at the email above.
 ```{r}